-(a) Purposes.
-Vision triangles are established at the intersection of existing and proposed streets and alleys to help ensure that motorists are able to see pedestrians and cross traffic.

-(b) Establishment.
-A vision triangle is formed by two lines along the right-of-way for the distances listed below and a chord connecting the end of those two lines (Exhibit 6-7).

-- (1) 10 feet along an alley or driveway

-- (2) 20 feet along a local street

-- 40 feet along all other streets (i.e., a street not classified as a local street)
+- (a) Purposes.
+Vision triangles are established at the intersection of existing and proposed streets and alleys to help ensure that motorists are able to see pedestrians and cross traffic. - (b) Establishment.
+A vision triangle is formed by two lines along the right-of-way for the distances listed below and a chord connecting the end of those two lines (Exhibit 6-7). - (1) 5 feet (driveway depth) by 20 feet (street/alley length) along an alley or driveway - (2) 20 feet along a local street - (3) 40 feet along all other streets (i.e., a street not classified as a local street) - (c) Applicability.

-(c) Applicability.
 This section applies to all new development, except in the B-1 zoning district.
-Furthermore, the zoning administrator may, on a case-by-case basis, allow a lesser standard in those zoning districts where reduced or no building setbacks are encouraged or required.

-(d) Requirements of other jurisdictions.
+Furthermore, the zoning administrator may, on a case-by-case basis, allow a lesser standard in those zoning districts where reduced or no building setbacks are encouraged or required. - (d) Requirements of other jurisdictions.
 When one or both of the streets at an intersection are under the control of the county, state, or federal government, development shall comply with the requirements imposed by the jurisdiction with authority.
 In all cases, the requirement imposing the largest vision triangle shall control.